VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 If any further assistance is needed beyond the information provided within this repository, email support@vektrex.com.

 Feature requests and bug reports can be submitted to [the Vektrex website's support page](https://www.vektrex.com/request-support/).
-Select "Other" as the Product/System and enter "SpikeSafePythonSamples GitHub Repository" as the Subject.
+Select **Other** as the Product/System and enter **SpikeSafePythonSamples GitHub Repository** as the Subject.

 ## Contributors